ksakash18/Customer-retention-Analysis/README.md

 o	higher number of tickets
 o	shorter tenure

+### customer retention dashboard.pbix
+This is the main file contains power bi dashboard of customer retention
+### customer retention.pdf
+details of the analysis including SQL queries in depth.

 ## Data Visualization and Analysis using Power BI

 Total calls = COUNT(Table1[Call Id])